Graphical Representation for Heterogeneous Face Recognition: Experiments

+We consider three types of forensic sketches in this paper: semi-forensic sketches, composite sketches, and forensic sketches.
+IIIT-D Sketch Database \cite{Ref41} contains 140 semi-forensic sketch-photo pairs with photos collected from different sources.
+The semi-forensic sketches are drawn based on the memory of sketch artist rather than directly viewing the photo image.
+The semi-forensic sketches can help bridge the gap between viewed sketches and forensic sketches.
+On the IIIT-D Sketch Database, the CUHK AR database \cite{Ref4} including 123 sketch-photo pairs is chosen as the representation dataset.
+We follow the same partition protocol in \cite{Ref45} and randomly selected 124 semi-forensic sketch-photo pairs for training the classifiers.
+Our collected forensic sketch database containing 168 real world forensic sketches with corresponding mug shot photos are used for test.

+PRIP Viewed Software-Generated Composite Database (PRIP-VSGC) \cite{Ref42} contains 123 subjects, with photos from the AR database \cite{Ref33} and composite sketches created using FACES \cite{RefFACES} and Identi-Kit \cite{RefIdentiKit}.
+The composite sketches are created with facial composite software kits which synthesize a sketch by selecting a collection of facial components from candidate patterns.
+On the PRIP-VSGC database, we randomly selected 123 sketch-photo pairs from the CUHK Student database \cite{Ref4} to form the representation dataset.
+The classifiers are trained on the CUFSF database here.
+The 123 composite sketches generated using Identi-Kit\footnote{Currently only the 123 composite sketches generated using Identi-Kit are available in the PRIP-VSGC database.} are used for test.

-The forensic sketch database contains 168 real world forensic sketches and corresponding mug shot photos.
+Our collected forensic sketch database contains 168 real world forensic sketches and corresponding mug shot photos.
 The forensic sketches are drawn by sketch artists with the descriptions of eyewitnesses or victims.
 This database originates from a collection of images from the forensic sketch artist Lois Gibson \cite{Ref30}, the forensic sketch artist Karen Taylor \cite{Ref31}, and other internet sources.
-Some example images from these databases are shown in Figure \ref{Figure3}.
+On the forensic sketch database, the CUHK AR database including 123 sketch-photo pairs is chosen as the representation dataset.
+We follow the same partition protocol in \cite{Ref22} and 112 persons from the forensic sketch database are randomly selected as the training set.
+The remaining 56 persons are used for test.